Terms, Conditions, and Regulations of the University Housing and Food Service Contract 2023-2024 Academic Year

 The student is responsible for completing a Room Inspection Form in eLiving within seven (7) days of check-in.
 The Room Inspection Form is used to identify any damages or missing items in the room and will be verified when the student checks out of the room.
 Any damages or missing items not indicated on the Room Inspection Form will be charged as a damage fee on the student's LionPATH account.

 Maintenance needs, problems, or questions regarding a student's room or apartment should be submitted online through the University's FixIt system.
 FixIt should not be used to report emergency situations.
-In the case of an emergency, Residence Life, Housing and Food Services, or University Police should be contacted immediately.
-Emergencies include anything that needs to be fixed immediately.
-Emergency repair examples include the following:
+In the event of an emergency, Residence Life, Housing and Food Services, or University Police should be contacted immediately.
+Emergencies include anything that needs to be fixed immediately, such as:

 - Loss of heat